Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 #### Other notable breaking changes

 - The security providers that are used in conjunction with this client have changed.
 See [this section](#security-provider-clients) for more details.
+- The previous way of providing transport level settings (`ProvisioningTransportHandler`) has been replaced with `ProvisioningClientTransportSettings`

 ### DPS service client